scipy/scipy/doc/source/tutorial/ndimage.rst

   first, second, or third derivatives of a Gaussian.
 Higher-order derivatives are not implemented.
 The *order* parameter must be a number, to specify the same order for all axes, or a sequence of numbers to specify a different order for each axis.
-Here is an example:
+The below example shows the filter applied on test data with different sigma values.
+  The order parameter is kept at 0.

   .. plot:: tutorial/examples/gaussian_filter_plot1.py
       :align: center